Sandalfoot Cove, Florida

-Sandalfoot Cove was a census-designated place (CDP) located in an unincorporated area near Boca Raton in Palm Beach County, Florida, United States.
+Sandalfoot Cove was a former census-designated place (CDP) and current unincorporated place near Boca Raton in Palm Beach County, Florida, United States.
 The population was 16,582 at the 2000 census.
 While it is not officially in the City of Boca Raton, the community is frequently classified under its umbrella term.

 Geography

 Sandalfoot Cove is located at 26.338873°N 80.185315°W, or about five miles southwest of Boca Raton.